softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 1. Constants are all uppercase
 1. CamelCase should be used for all names, except constants.

-## Aggregation Vs Inheritance
+## Prefer Aggregation Over Inheritance

 When you are creating your classes you need to carefully consider the different meanings and implications of using inheritance instead of aggregation.
 We often simplify the concepts of inheritance and aggregation to represent `is-a` and `has-a` relationships respectively.
-However, by favoring aggregation you can create composable objects that have the benefits of multiple inheritance without all of the complexity the multiple inheritance incurs.
+However, by favoring aggregation you can create composable objects that have the benefits of multiple inheritance without all of the complexity that multiple inheritance incurs.
 Aggregated objects can demonstrate polymorphic behavior by exposing interfaces that are implemented by the contained objects.
 As long as interfaces are used to access the aggregations, the containing class can replace the aggregated objects without impacting any users of the objects.
 In short, when combined with interfaces, aggregation can provide:

 1. `has-a` and `is-a` relationships
 1. The benefits of multiple inheritance
 1. Encapsulation

+This suggests that in many cases Aggregation should be preferred over inheritance.

 ## Core Technologies

 Even though you want to design for your domain first, that does not mean that you give no thought to your technology infrastructure.
-Carefully consider core technologies that are expensive to change once an application is deployed.
+The success of your application depends upon the careful consideration of core technologies that are expensive to change once an application is deployed.
 This includes things such as programming languages, data schemas, protocols, databases, deployment processes, and hosting locations.
 Some criteria that you should consider when choosing core technology includes:

 1. Security
 1. Cost